TL;DR — Key Takeaways

 Pro — Glassdoor review “Compensation is best-in-class.
 The equity upside alone makes this one of the most compelling offers in AI right now.”

 The key question for any candidate: how do you value private equity?
 If you discount Anthropic RSUs heavily because they’re illiquid, the cash comp alone ($180k–$300k base + 15–25% bonus) is strong but not exceptional by Big Tech standards.
 If you believe in Anthropic’s trajectory and price the equity at or near the latest round, total comp is among the highest in the industry.
+For companies where strong equity compensation is a defining cultural value, Anthropic stands out.

 Annual Bonus Structure